alan-turing-institute/repro-catalogue/README.md

 ### Prerequisites

-To use the tool, we assume you have already have a project with some data and analysis code.
+To use the tool, we assume you already have a project with some analysis code ready to run on your data.
 Your project structure might look something like this:

 ```
 ├── data/
 │   ├── my_data.csv
 ├── analysis/
 │   ├── my_analysis.py
+├── results/
 ```

 A **pre-requisite** for using `catalogue` is that the directory with the analysis code is a git repository.
 [Git](https://git-scm.com) is a really useful tool for version control (GitHub sits on top of git).

 ### Catalogue overview